How Much Does It Cost to Build an MVP: All Price-Changing Aspects Explained

 The Discovery Phase

-As shortly mentioned earlier, the discovery stage may not be included in MVP development and can be calculated separately.
+As shortly mentioned earlier, the discovery stage may not be included in MVP agile development and can be calculated separately.

 What happens during discovery?
 You and the team: